ThomasDel45/Distance-Calculator/README.md

 # Distance-Calculator

-This is a calculator that calculates the distance between two words and outputs a matrix
+This is a calculator that calculates the distance between two words and outputs a matrix.
+It uses the levenshtein algorithm to outpot the edit distance matrix.

 # How to Contirbute
 - Choose an issue you would like to contribute to